-When deciding which Green Dot Sign installation method to select, know that there is no price difference between pegs and tape.
+Green Dot Sign® offers sustainable wood peg or standard foam tape braille sign hanging options.
+When deciding which Green Dot Sign® installation method to select, know that there is no price difference between pegs and tape.
 Simply choose what works best for your walls and team.
 Rough walls usually mean the peg method, flat walls can be either, and foam tape works well for mounting signs to glass, stone, or tile.

 The ADA specifies that wall signs must be mounted so that the bottom line of tactile characters is at least 48 inches high and the top line is at most 60 inches high.
-This measurement is taken from the base of the letters (except in CA where it is measured from the bottom of the braille).
+This measurement is taken from the base of the letters (except in California, where it is measured from the bottom of the braille).

-Wall mounted signs must be centered in the 18 inch horizontal space immediately next to the door.
+Wall-mounted signs must be centered in the 18 inch horizontal space immediately next to the door.
 When there is not enough wall space, use the nearest adjacent wall.